codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Using with Android Paging Library

+This is a new way of handling pagination and endless scrolling.
+For a simpler and more straightforward solution check out [[Endless Scrolling Guide|Endless-Scrolling-with-AdapterViews-and-RecyclerView]].

 #### Prerequisites

 First, follow the [[setup instructions|Paging-Library-Guide#setup]] for adding the Paging Library to your Gradle configuration.
 In addition, make sure also to change your RecyclerView to use PagedListAdapter as described in this [[section|Paging-Library-Guide#modifying-your-recyclerview]].
 You must take care of these first steps before proceeding to the section below.